 The Master of Business Administration Degree is designed to help the student gain the broad business background, analytical tools, and management skills favorable to success as a manager in modern business, industry, government, and education.

 Graduate work leading to the M.A.Ed. or M.S.Ed. is offered within a number of areas in Secondary Education, Elementary Education, and Special Education.
 There also are Master's Degrees in Counseling and School Administration.
-The M.A. and M.S.
-Degrees are traditional liberal arts programs.
+UNK also offers traditional M.A. and M.S.
+Degrees.
 Each student should check the appropriate section of the catalog for information regarding degrees in an area of particular interest.

 The Specialist Degree is an advanced degree usually requiring a minimum of one year of study beyond the Master's Degree.
 The Specialist Degree is awarded in the areas of Educational Administration, School Psychology, and Counseling.